-Amendments to a corporation's articles of incorporation or association are often technical or administrative matters
+Amendments to a corporation's articles of incorporation or association are often technical or administrative matters that will not affect shareholders' interests, but they must be carefully considered because some small changes can have a significant effect on corporate governance.

 When multiple amendments are combined into a single item on in the proxy ballot, it is impossible for shareholders to approve some amendments while voting against others.
-See the guideline "Omnibus or linked proposals," page 18.
+See the guideline "Omnibus or linked proposals," page 17.